Online Course » EC01 Extended Care - Introduction to Direct Care and Professionalism

 Other Courses You May Be Interested In

-CW111 Child Welfare I - Health and Safety
+DD11 Developmental Disability - Health and Safety

-This module on health and safety will introduce you to the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
-All of these are important in your work with children.
+This purpose of this module on health and safety is to introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and safety issues and practices.

 Forgot Password help button image Create Account